Working as a remote worker for an employer

 - Remember we are looking at someone who is working on a remote basis as an employee.
 They will be employed to work from home on a permanent basis, as opposed to a remote worker employee on a hybrid approach.

 - Isolation – being a remote worker sounds like a great idea, but it is not right for everyone.
 Some people thrive when bouncing ideas off others, some like feeling they are part of the team.
 Some like the support of management and their peers whilst others enjoy the social aspect of working with others.

-- Lack of management support – remote workers may feel they don’t get the support or recognition from management for the work they do.
-Especially if they continually go the extra mile to develop new ideas or finish off tasks but there is no-one present to see/recognise it.
+- Lack of management support – remote workers may feel they don’t get support or recognition from management for the work they do.
+Especially if they continually go the extra mile to develop new ideas or finish off tasks but there is no one present to see/recognize them.

 - Lack of IT infrastructure – the employer needs to ensure that the remote worker has access to a solid infrastructure.
 Contact with the office, colleagues, and potential clients all need to be done through stable connections and clear interfaces and platforms.

 - Distractions – remote workers need a dedicated area to work from within the home environment.
 This will ensure that family distractions don’t threaten to interrupt them during working hours.

 If remote working on a full-time basis does not sound right for you then consider remote working on a hybrid approach.
 This would allow you to attend your workplace for a set number of days/hours and then work from a remote location for the remainder of your contracted hours.

 Staff employed to work as remote workers have the same rights and conditions as other employees.

 Individual countries have their own rules and regulations but there is plenty of advice online.
 Do a quick search and find what website best covers your jurisdiction.
 Ensure you have an employment contract that covers your job role.
 This should include areas such as salary, holiday pay, sick leave, healthcare, etc.